Editor’s note: This article has been corrected to reflect O’Brien’s holdings. GJO LLC does not own Roger Trucking. It is owned by RWB Services LLC.

 See video below of Dr. John Wojcik complaining to the selectboard:

-“He” is Gary J. O’Brien, whose company, GJO LLC, operates various businesses including Irish Trucking, O’Brien Landscaping and Roger Trucking Services.
+“He” is Gary J. O’Brien, whose company, GJO LLC, operates various businesses including Irish Trucking and O’Brien Landscaping.
 The latter is a waste hauling and recycling company.

 According to town manager Jennifer Tabakin, O’Brien’s Great Barrington operations, while located in a residential zone, predate the town’s adoption of zoning regulations in the 1930s, so they are considered pre-existing nonconforming uses.